Contents

 - How decisions are made

-- What happens when a unitholder wants to leave the trust
+- What happens when a unitholder wishes to exit the trust

 Need Help?

-If you need help putting together a Unitholders Agreement, we’re here to help!
+If you need assistance drafting a Unitholders Agreement, we’re here to help!
+Our experienced legal team understands the complexities involved and can guide you through every detail.

 We'll get back to you within 1 business day.